 The Best Chunky Guacamole Recipe

-- 3 TB. lemon juice (fresh is best)
+- 3 tablespoons lemon juice fresh is best

 - Peel and seed the avocados using a spoon, and place in a medium sized bowl.
 Mash with a fork or pastry cutter-fork combo until it is at the desired consistency (I like to leave a lot of pea-sized chunks).